-Bunker Hill Community College does not discriminate on the basis of race, color, religion, national origin, age, gender, sexual orientation, gender identity, genetic information or disability status in its educational programs or in admission to, access to, treatment in or employment in its programs or activities as required by Titles VI and VII, Civil Rights Act of 1964; Title IX, Education Amendments of 1972; and Section 504, Rehabilitation Act of 1973 and regulations promulgated there under; 34 CFR Part 100 (Title VI), Part 106 (Title IX) and Part 104 (Section 504).
-Direct all inquiries concerning application of these regulations to Thomas L. Saltonstall, the Director of Diversity and Inclusion, the College's Affirmative Action Officer and Title IX and Section 504 Coordinator, 250 New Rutherford Avenue, Room E236F, Boston, MA 02129 or by calling 617-228-3311.
+Bunker Hill Community College is an affirmative action/equal opportunity institution and does not discriminate on basis of race, creed, religion, color, sex, sexual orientation, gender identity, age, disability, genetic information, maternity leave, and national origin in its education programs or employment pursuant to Massachusetts General Laws, Chapter 151B and 151C, Title VI, Civil Rights Act of 1964; Title IX, Education Amendments of 1972; Section 504, Rehabilitation Act of 1973; Americans with Disabilities Act, and regulations promulgated thereunder, 34 C.F.R.
+Part 100 (Title VI), Part 106 (Title IX) and Part 104 (Section 504).
+All inquiries concerning application of the above should be directed to Thomas L. Saltonstall, Director of Diversity and Inclusion, Affirmative Action Officer, and Coordinator of Title IX and Section 504, at 617-228-3311, 250 New Rutherford Avenue, Room E236F, Boston, MA 02129.

-When a student or employee believes s/he has been discriminated against based on race, color, religion. national origin, age, gender, sexual orientation, gender identity, genetic information or disability status, the College's Affirmative Action Plan provides an informal complaint process and a formal grievance process which may be accessed by any member of the College community.
-For more information, or for a copy of the plan, contact Thomas L. Saltonstall, the Affirmative Action Officer at 617-228-3311.
+When a student or employee believes s/he has been discriminated against based on race, creed, religion, color, national origin, age, sex, gender identity, genetic information, maternity leave, sexual orientation or disability status, the College's Affirmative Action Plan provides an informal complaint process and a formal grievance process which may be accessed by any member of the College community.
+For more information, or for a copy of the plan and/or grievance procedure, contact Thomas L. Saltonstall, the College's Affirmative Action Officer at 617-228-3311.